daryll-ko/daryll-ko/README.md

 <h2>⚙️ Tech Stack</h2>

+I use a grand total of 2 applications for most of what I do: [VS Code](https://code.visualstudio.com/) and [Warp](https://www.warp.dev/).

 I like to keep my primary toolbelt (★) small, but I've familiarized myself with a lot of things:

 <br>